Select Page

 The City of Greater Sudbury is located in northeastern Ontario with a population of 166,000.
 Aerial view of Sudbury City Hall and surrounding businesses and homes.

 Canada has many cities to choose from as a landing destination, and the City of Greater Sudbury is a welcoming and diverse city to consider!
-Moving to Canada is a life-changing decision and the city that you choose to settle in will influence your future social, financial, and personal success.
+Moving to Canada is a life-changing decision and the city you choose to settle in will influence your future social, financial, and personal success.
 This is your opportunity to discover Sudbury, Ontario with this helpful information and guide!

 No doubt, deciding where to settle is a big decision.
 But, before you decide where to settle, you can research and compare Canadian cities to evaluate which one is right for you and your family.
 By comparing factors such as the cost of living, housing options, jobs, and the local economy, you can make your decision with confidence.